Mentor for Organizations

 Every signal follows the same structure: what's drifting, where it is, why it matters, and what to do next.

-Meaning Drift
+Meaning Gap

 When a priority, principle, or strategy is being translated differently at different layers.

-Meaning Drift
+Meaning Gap

 Managers are interpreting ‘customer obsession’ as ‘say yes faster,’ increasing roadmap noise.